EDAG Worldwide

 In 2019, EDAG Production Solutions (EDAG PS) handled its first clean room project on its own premises.
 For the customer, system components were developed, assembled and qualified for subsequent use in the clean room.
 Work is currently being carried out on the twelfth project for this customer.

-The clean room tent specially erected for this purpose will soon no longer be in use, because from November 2022, there will be an ISO 7 clean room (in line with DIN EN ISO 14644-1:1999) at Hutweide, the new EDAG site in Petersberg near Fulda, which, with a floor area of 160 m² (10 x 16 m) provides plenty of space for assembly and measurement applications.
+The purpose-built cleanroom tent will soon be obsolete, because from November 2022, the new EDAG Hutweide site in Petersberg near Fulda will have an ISO 7 class cleanroom (according to DIN EN ISO 14644-1.1999), which offers plenty of space for assembly and measurement applications on an area of 160m² (10m x 16m)..
 The inside height of 4 meters also allows for extended dimensioning in the z-direction.
 Access to the work area is via a clean room-specific personnel air lock and a corresponding material air lock.
 At present, a dozen employees have been trained to work in the clean room.

 textbild-1-reinraum-edag-ps